-Glenn Hubbard and Anthony P. O'Brien, Macroeconomics, Ninth Edition, Pearson 2025
+Glenn Hubbard and Anthony P. O'Brien, Essentials of Economics, Ninth Edition, Pearson 2025

-ISBN 13: 978-0-13-810249-4
+ISBN 13: 978-0-13-810146-6

 ODL is not responsible for student purchases that result in the receipt of the wrong materials.
 It is the responsibility of the student to order the correct textbook materials.
 Courses are written to specific textbook editions; edition substitutions are not allowed.